 AFPL has been availing credit facilities in the form of term loans and debentures.
-Though AFPL relies heavily on term loans (comprising around 74% of its total borrowings as on September 30, 2019), it has a diversified lender base and availed such loans from 48 banks/financial institutions as on Sep 30, 2019.
+Though AFPL relies heavily on term loans (comprising around 74.75% of its total borrowings as on December 31, 2019), it has a diversified lender base and availed such loans from 47 banks/financial institutions as on December 31, 2019.
 The average cost of borrowing reduced to 10.63% in FY19 from 11.58% in FY18.
-Further, broad-based resource profile enables the company to raise funds at competitive rates.
+However, it increased to 12.34% during 9MFY20 mainly due to averaging effect of loans availed and subdued resource mobilisation scenario in the NBFC sector.